 \section{Distributed Primal-Dual Implementation}

 In the previous section, we provide Algorithm \ref{algo1} to solve the utility maximization problem in a centralized manner.
-But it requires Node-B to have all global information of all users.
-Furthermore, the centralized algorithm still brings some computational complexity and is not robust against temporary variation of system parameters, such as instantaneous CSI.
+However, it requires Node-B to have knowledge of all the global information of all the users.
+Furthermore, the centralized algorithm still incurs some computational complexity and is not robust against temporary variation of system parameters, such as instantaneous CSI.
 Hence, we hope to implement the algorithm in a distributed manner.
 Inspired by the distributed algorithm in network flow optimization problem \cite{SR07}, we design the following primal-dual distributed algorithm to achieve the optimal power allocation $\mathbf{P}^*$, \bee \eee where \be [f]_{z}^{+} =

 \ee and \be [f]_{z}^{a+} =

 \ee and $k_i$ and $g$ are positive stepsize.

 From (\ref{equ_dis}), each user does not need the information of others but just the penalty $\lambda$.
 The only overhead is that Node-B broadcasts $\lambda$ to all users and each user $i$ updates $P_i$ to Node-B until convergence.
 Therefore, such implementation only consumes a small amount of overhead between each user and Node-B. Also, our proposed distributed algorithm reduces computational complexity compared to Algorithm \ref{algo1}.
 Moreover, we further prove that this primal-dual distributed algorithm in (\ref{equ_dis}) can converge to the global optimal, as shown in the following theorem. \begin{theo} The distributed algorithm in (\ref{equ_dis}) is globally asymptotically stable and the only equilibrium is $\mathbf{P}^*$. \end{theo} \begin{IEEEproof} We can prove this theorem by constructing the following Lyapunov function, \be V(\mathbf{P}, \lambda) = \frac{1}{2}\sum_{i=1}^N \frac{(P_i-P_i^*)^2}{k_i} + \frac{(\lambda-\lambda^*)^2}{2g}, \ee where $(P_1^*, P_2^*, \cdots, P_N^*, \lambda^*)$ satisfy the KKT conditions for $(\mathbf{P2})$ and $\lambda^*$ is the multiplier for (\ref{equ_cons22}).
 For full proof, please see Appendix B. \end{IEEEproof}